Elicitation Forms¶

 - Widget (

-form_to_widget_html→show_widget) — the rich surface: cards, badges, the three-bucket progress board, dissent framing.
+form_to_widget_html→show_widget) — the default: cards, badges, the three-bucket progress board, dissent framing.
 Renders on widget-capable clients (claude.ai / Cowork).
 Answers post back through a sentinel-marked JSON block which you validate withcollect_form_response. - AskUserQuestion (

 form_to_askuserquestion) — the fallback: batched payloads (≤4 questions each), recommendation-first.
 The constructs collapse to a recommendation-ordered single-select here.
 Works in a plain terminal. - Native MCP elicitation (